niwayandm/wa-api/README.md

 This project is a simple Node.js/TypeScript-based backend service using the [Baileys](https://github.com/WhiskeySockets/Baileys) library to integrate WhatsApp messaging.
 It exposes RESTful API endpoints and manages WhatsApp sessions securely.

-This project serves as a personal learning exercise for me to understand websocket on Node.js and to gain experience buidling backend on Node.js using Typescript.
+This project serves as a personal learning exercise for me to understand websocket on Node.js and to gain experience building backend on Node.js using Typescript.

 ## Features